-On the domestic front, the Malaysian economy is expected to sustain its growth momentum in the remaining quarters of 2011 as reflected by the incremental in the Leading index in the first quarter of 2011.
-On the demand side, growth is expected to emanate from domestic consumption and investment activities.
+On the domestic front, the Malaysian economy is expected to sustain its growth momentum for the first half year of 2012 as reflected by the Leading index which grew averagely from October 2011 to March 2012.
+On the demand side, growth is expected to emanate from private consumption and high investment activities.
 On the supply side, growth will be supported by continuing expansion in the services and manufacturing sectors.

-(Source: Malaysian Economic Report 1st Quarter 2011)
+(Source : Malaysian Economic Report 1st Quarter 2012)